 First, is a person’s standard health insurance and/or medical payments coverage which can be purchased with one’s car insurance.
 This insurance assists in paying for the basic medical care in treating the injuries suffered in the car accident.
 Unfortunately, this insurance may not be enough to cover all the health insurance deductibles or actual medical care required.
 Further, this insurance does not cover any loss of earnings, loss of future earnings, property damage, permanent injury, pain and suffering and mental distress.

 When an accident causes serious injuries, either by way of a hit and run driver, a driver with insufficient insurance or an uninsured motorist, an injured person can be left with massive losses and uncompensated injuries.
-The only insurance which can render aid and support for such an accident, is uninsured motorist coverage, and/or an umbrella policy which provides uninsured motorist coverage.
+The only insurance which can render aid and support for such an accident is uninsured motorist coverage, and/or an umbrella policy which provides uninsured motorist coverage.
 With the right amount of uninsured motorist insurance coverage, an injured person can draw upon that source of funds to pay for the damages and losses.
-When an accident triggers the uninsured motorist coverage, that insurance coverage sits in nearly the same position as an insurance company for the other party.
+When a car accident triggers the uninsured motorist coverage, that insurance coverage sits in nearly the same position as an insurance company for the other party.
 However, there is one difference, the insurance company for the injured party has a higher degree of responsibility to its insured to do provide the coverage and protection purchased by the insured.
 Even though these uninsured motorist funds are potentially available, the injury victim still has to prove the uninsured motorist was responsible for the accident, that the accident caused the injury and nature and extent of the losses, including the amount which should be paid for the injuries and losses.
 Once again, having an excellent personal injury lawyer fighting to prove the case against the trained insurance adjusters and their attorneys remains a must for a serious injury victim.

 All too often, and to the sad tragedy for many, all too many people forego buying uninsured motorist coverage.
 The excuses range from, "I didn’t know", "I thought I was fully covered," "I couldn’t afford it," to "I didn’t know the importance of it."
 Going without uninsured motorist coverage is a real mistake.
 This is the one insurance everyone should purchase.
 This is the one insurance coverage which, if purchased, protects the insured, his/her family and friends and all others who travel in that car.
 Here is a good rule of thumb.
 Buy as much uninsured motorist insurance coverage as the budget can afford.
 The higher the limits the lower the cost for every $1,000 of coverage.
 For example, a $15,000 policy might cost $500.00.
 But a $50,000 policy will cost $700.00.
 So one gets $35,000 more coverage for only $200 more.
 The incremental cost goes down as the insurance limits rise.

 Remember, If You Are The Victim of a Hit and Run Accident, ACT FAST.
+Contact Our Car Accident Attorneys Today!

 Do not delay in notifying authorities and your insurance company of the accident.
 Delays cause the loss of rights and the ability to fully recover from the accident.
 Each passing day makes it harder to get all the relevant information and establish the proper rights and responsibilities.
 If you have delayed, call a personal injury attorney now to see if there remains hope to secure compensation for the losses from a hit and run driver or an uninsured motorist.
 Don’t make any final decision without consulting a legal expert who can explore all your available options.